 At-home food sensitivity tests like Everlywell or DNAFit are popular—who doesn’t want to know what foods work and don’t work in their system?
 However, these tests aren’t as effective or accurate as you’d hope.
 Whole30 co-founder Melissa Urban caught up with her friend Dr. Caroline Arreola, a licensed Naturopathic Doctor based in California, to talk about the good, the bad, and the alternatives to at-home food sensitivity testing.

-Melissa Urban: Over the years, I’ve had people contact me to ask how food sensitivity tests work and whether a food sensitivity test would be faster or more efficient than doing a Whole30.
-Now that these tests are more available than ever, what do we need to understand about them?
+Melissa Urban: Now that these tests are more available than ever, what do we need to understand about them?

 A food allergy is when your immune system identifies a particular food as an invader and then responds to that food by producing allergic (IgE) antibodies.
 These IgE antibodies bind to mast cells, triggering the release of histamines and an immediate production of symptoms.
 These symptoms usually include hives, swelling, itching, and difficulty breathing, which can be fatal in extreme cases.

-Now that we have distinguished the two, let’s talk a little bit more about how these food sensitivity tests work.
-Food sensitivity tests work by testing your blood for the production of IgG antibodies in response to several different foods (typically ~96 foods), and then rating the responses on a scale.
-This provides the patient with data on what foods (if any) are causing an immune response in their body.
+Food sensitivity tests work by testing your blood for the production of IgG antibodies in response to different foods (typically about 96 different foods are tested), and then rating the responses on a scale.
+This provides the patient with data on what foods, if any, are causing an immune response in their body.

 These at-home tests are convenient because you are able to do everything from the comfort of your home.
 The lab companies provide you with all the instructions and tools needed to collect a small blood sample as well as a prepaid return mailing envelope to send your results back in.
 Another perk is that it is quick and easy and typically requires little time or commitment on the patient’s end.